 - Some meetings are key.
 You have to meet with people one on one every week for at least 30 minutes.

 - Why one on one?
 Because when something is uncomfortable or going wrong it either won’t come out in a group meeting or will come out sideways and create the additional need for understanding and repair with a lot more people.

 - Why once a week?
 Because if the frequency is less than that, the vacations, travel, and illness that occasionally derail these meetings create breaks that can span three to four weeks and a month is definitely too long for a problem to fester.

 - Why 30 minutes?
 It takes 30 minutes to talk about a complicated subject.
 I actually have found that if I meet with someone about projects AND people (including themself), I schedule 45 minutes minimum because the complicated subject often comes up after some simpler things get discussed.

-As a leader or manager it is your responsibility to discuss any setbacks your team faces, but no leader is perfect at handling those conversations.
+As a leader or manager (or team mate) it is your responsibility to discuss any setbacks your team faces, but no one is perfect at handling these conversations.
 This technique works for anyone, but it is particularly useful for both under and over-reactors.
 For those of you who might prefer to avoid conflicts, it gives you a way to discuss something in a simple, factual, non-confrontational way.
 It also works for those who tend to jump to conclusions and overreact, which could intimidate the receiver of the message, by instead giving the receiver space and respect to respond.